Harsh-Vrdhn/TryHackMe/biohazard/README.md

      Look like you can put something on the emblem slot, refresh / diningRoom/

-   IN THE SOURCECODE OF DINING ROOM THERE IS A HASH SG93IGFib3V0IHRoZSAvdGVhUm9vbS8=
+   In The Source code of Dining room there is a hash.

+    SG93IGFib3V0IHRoZSAvdGVhUm9vbS8=
-   its base64 after decoding it gives
+   It is a base64 after decoding it gives
-        How about the /teaRoom/
+        "How about the /teaRoom/"

  TEA ROOM:
     Barry give Jill a Lockpick.